HitasiPatel/AvOps-complete/IaC/terraform/README.md

-# Setup Infrastructure using Terraform
+# Infrastructure Setup via Terraform

 Setup the infrastructure for AVOps using Terraform scripts.
 Each resource/service is setup with a respective Terraform module in the `./modules` directory.
 The main calling Terraform script can be found at `./root/main.tf`.